 - Refrigerate overnight to allow time for the flavors to blend.

 - Serve with your favorite dippers - potato chips, tortilla chips, veggies, etc.

 Roasting garlic mellows its sharp flavor and brings out its sweetness.
 It's delicious in dips, dressings, and sauces.
 Raw garlic is full of a stronger, more pungent flavor.

 Roasting garlic at too high of a temperature can cause bitterness.
 For best results, drizzle oil on the head of garlic, wrap it in aluminum foil, and roast at 400 degrees.
 It can take 40-60 minutes for the garlic to become soft, tender, and sweet.
 Start checking the garlic at 40 minutes and bake longer if necessary.

 - 2 cups sour cream

-Add the sour cream to a mixing bowl.
-Once the garlic is cool enough to handle, squeeze the roasted garlic from the skins.
-Chop and add to the sour cream.
-Add chopped fresh chives.
-Stir in the white wine vinegar and add the salt and pepper.
+- Once the garlic is cool enough to handle, squeeze the roasted garlic from the skins.
+Chop or smash and add to a mixing bowl with the remaining ingredients.
+Stir to combine.

-Refrigerate the dip overnight.
-Serve with potato chips, pretzels, or crudites.
+- Refrigerate the dip overnight in an airtight container.
+Serve with potato chips, pretzels, or veggies.
 Refrigerate leftovers for up to 5 days.